 Partners + Funding:

-CAP is produced by the Maine Crafts Association in partnership with the Maine Arts Commission since 2016.
 Organizational Partner, Watershed Center for the Ceramic Arts, graciously hosts the annual CAP Alumni Gathering and Capstone Exhibition which is sponsored by Maine Home + Design Magazine.

-2022 Craft Apprentice Program Funders + Partners
+2024 Craft Apprentice Program Funders + Partners

 & Prior Year Supporters and Champions of the Craft Apprentice Program